 Prime Minister Nicolas Tiangaye issued a new warning over the rising violence, calling in an interview with French television for a rapid disarming of all sides.

 "Religious communities that have always lived together in perfect harmony are now massacring each other.
-The situation must be stopped as soon as possible," Tiangaye said.

 France is deploying 1,600 soldiers to bolster regional African peacekeepers, trying to stabilize the country after more than 500 people died last week in religious fighting.
 Defense Minister Jean-Yves Le Drian arrived Friday to meet with troops and commanders, the French military said in Paris.